-I examine this critique in chapter 4.
+I provide and reflect on Dr. Craig’s five-fold critique in chapter 4.

 See William Lane Craig, Defenders 2 Class, Doctrine of Creation: Part 10.
 Oct.
 21, 2012. https://www.reasonablefaith.org/podcasts/defenders-podcast-series-2/s2-doctrine-of-creation/doctrine-of-creation-part-10/ You can read the transcript or listen to the lecture at this link.
 Last accessed October 8, 2019.

-Besides those offered by Calvinist, like compatibilism, “two wills in God,” “second causes” and “God uses means,” we have “the gate of heaven reads on the outside ‘whosoever will may come’ and on the inside ‘elect before the foundation of the world.’”
+Besides those offered by Calvinists, like compatibilism, “two wills in God,” “second causes” and “God uses means,” we have “the gate of heaven reads on the outside ‘whosoever will may come’ and on the inside ‘elect before the foundation of the world.’”
 Another is, determinism and free will are like the two rails of a railroad track, here they seem separate or incompatible, but they meet or are reconciled in the distance of eternity.

 Jerry L. Walls and Joseph R. Dongell, Why I Am Not A Calvinist, (Downers Grove: InterVarsity Press, 2004), 156.